Healthy Homes Assessment Houghton Bay

 Draught Stopping Houghton Bay

-If a draught could be felt through gaps that are too large or holes, it needs to be closed.
+If a draught could be perceived as a result of gaps or holes or holes, it needs to be closed.

 What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections